1. Pack smart

 8. Know that it’s OK if they get fussy

-Traveling is stressful for us, so it’s no surprise that it’s not fun for them.
+Traveling with twins is stressful for us, so it’s no surprise that it’s not fun for them.
 Don’t panic if they get fussy.
 Be patient, stay calm, and do what you usually do.
 Try not to worry about passengers around you – stay focused on you and your babies.

 9. Pack in advance

 Organization is key!
 Don’t leave packing until the last second.
 Make a list of everything you need and start packing as early as possible (most moms recommend you start packing around a week before you travel).

 10. Do what works for your family

 What works for another family might not work for yours.
 Set your own boundaries and stick to them.
 Remind yourself to enjoy the experience!
 It’s challenging, but it’s so worth it.